kulmeher/TSWD-Repository/final-project-part-three.md

 This story arc proved to be very useful for the rest of the project development.
 However, data challenges in Part 2 led to an update of the Resolution to reflect the statistical unreliability of the effectiveness of the San Francisco ban due to paucity of large sized data sets [^3], and studies which indicated that the ban increased tobacco usage in San Francisco[^4].
 Though my information search led to an explanation ([Campaign for Tobacco Free Kids](https://www.tobaccofreekids.org/assets/factsheets/0416.pdf)) for the contradicting nature of these results, I decided to stay away from the comparison entirely.

 #### Part 2
 In the second week, I began work on the final form of my project on Shorthand for narrative, supplemented by data visualization.
+Creating a moodboard for the story was helpful in creating my project outline in Shorthand.

 I had hoped to use the data that I had originally outlined for use.
 Here, I ran into the challenges described above.
 I found myself unable to tell the story I had hoped to tell about San Francisco.
 I looked with other stories that I could tell with my data, but found that the CDC datasets that I hoped to work with were yearly datasets, with information at state levels about nicotine usage.
 This data had already been used to create easily accessible visualizations

-In week two, I dove deeper into my user research, recruiting folks who I knew to be active users of nicotine, occasional users of nicotine, and never users of nicotine.
+In week two, I also dove deeper into my user research, recruiting folks who I knew to be active users of nicotine, occasional users of nicotine, and never users of nicotine.
+These users gave me valuable information about the way my narrative was shaping up, helping me to create a more impactful story.

+#### Part 3
+In the final week of this project, I really started to see my project come together.